falseywinchnet/airspyhf/airspy-r2-rewrite/driver/NEXT_ADVANCEMENT.md

 At 40 MB/s, the sixteen USB requests represent about 105 ms of outstanding host work.
-The consumer queue represents another roughly 52 ms. This is large, but it is the field-proven COTS baseline.
+The consumer queue represents another roughly 52 ms. This is large, but it is both the field-proven COTS baseline and the selected geometry.
+Future work may improve lifecycle and submission timing; it must not silently alter the 16-request or 256-KiB constants.

 The USB callback currently: